15 Beautiful Hidden Places in Sydney

 Sawmillers Reserve in McMahons Point

-Sawmillers Reserve has retained some relics from the former mill site, with the wrecked Maritime Services barge as the most eye-catching of them all.
+Today, Sawmillers Reserve retains several relics from its industrial past, with the wrecked Maritime Services barge standing out as the most eye-catching.

 Wendy's Secret Garden